 Teaching Center Resources:

-- Student survey responses are confidential.
+- Student responses are confidential.
+Instructors and administrators receive anonymous response data.

 - To protect student confidentiality, OMET does not release information on who did or did not complete the survey.
+Please note that responses deemed as indicative of harm to oneself, or another person will be shared with the appropriate University contact for follow up.

 - Instructors should not request proof from students that they have completed their surveys.
 Students should be encouraged to respond but participation is voluntary.